 An increasing number of customers, especially the empowered millennial and Gen Z shoppers, seek brands that share their values.
 They expect more than a new collection from their favourite designer label or a new gadget from their preferred tech brand.
 They want to feel a connection.
-A Motista study of over 100,000 consumers across 100+ brands found that customers that believe a brand shares their values and are, therefore, emotionally connected with it have a 306 per cent greater lifetime value than customers who are simply satisfied.
+A Motista study of over 100,000 consumers across 100+ brands found that customers who believe a brand shares their values and are, therefore, emotionally connected with it have a 306 percent greater lifetime value than customers who are simply satisfied.

 Shoppers, in particular the affluent luxury consumers, are increasingly seeing brands through a human prism.

-They expect them to have a personality, a purpose beyond their bottom lines.
+They expect them to have a personality a purpose beyond their bottom lines.
 They prefer brands that demonstrate human emotions such as ethics, principles, a conscience — and honour.
 The concept of honour has traditionally had its roots in every culture, especially in the contexts of family and society.
 In China, it also plays a significant role in the business world.
-Miànzi, the concept of ‘face’, is intrinsic to every facet of the Chinese life, be it social, political or business.
+Miànzi, the concept of ‘face’, is intrinsic to every facet of Chinese life, be it social, political, or business.
 Miànzi is social currency, with face being something that can be given (gěimiànzi 给面子), lost (diūliǎn丢脸), or fought for (zhēng miànzi争面子).
-It can be equated with the Arab concept of honour, and western concepts of reputation and respect.
+It can be equated with the Arab concept of honour, and Western concepts of reputation and respect.

 Reneging on a promise is looked upon with contempt anywhere in the world.
 In Chinese society, diū liǎn 丢脸 (to lose face) is downright disgraceful.
-Brands that hope to make a mark in China, the el dorado for luxury labels, ought to be fully aware of the pitfalls of making promises they can’t keep.
+Brands that hope to make a mark in China, the Eldorado for luxury labels, ought to be fully aware of the pitfalls of making promises they can’t keep.
 And for that, foreign brands must first understand the nuances of the very complex Chinese society.
-They ought to discard the marketing tricks and gimmicks that may have worked for them elsewhere, and be aware of the Chinese consumer’s unique taste and cultural sensitivities.
+They ought to discard the marketing tricks and gimmicks that may have worked for them elsewhere and be aware of the Chinese consumer’s unique taste and cultural sensitivities.

-The alternative isn’t just a missed financial opportunity, it’s serious brand damage.
+The alternative isn’t just a missed financial opportunity.
+It’s serious brand damage.

-The 2018 faux pas of D&G is still etched vividly in the minds of the industry, when the ads to promote its Shanghai fashion show did not go down well with Chinese consumers, celebs, media — and even the government.
-The ads showed Chinese model Zuo Ye struggling to eat pizza, cannoli and spaghetti pomodoro using chopsticks.
+The 2018 faux pas of D&G is still etched vividly in the minds of the industry when the ads to promote its Shanghai fashion show did not go down well with Chinese consumers, celebs, media — and even the government.
+The ads showed Chinese model Zuo Ye struggling to eat pizza, cannoli, and spaghetti pomodoro using chopsticks.
 The ads faced an immediate backlash from netizens, who saw them as racist, sexist, disrespectful, and stereotypical.
 A boycott that followed was so intense and extensive that the brand is yet to fully recover from the fiasco three years later.

 As any brand worth its salt will know, the past three years in the Chinese luxury retail market were worth three decades in any other major market.
 In a year marred by declines all around the world, for instance, affluent millennials and Gen Z shoppers helped double mainland China’s share of the world luxury goods market in 2020.
-According to a Bain report, the global luxury market shrank by 23 per cent last year while China’s share nearly doubled from 11 to 20 per cent, putting it on a path to become the world’s biggest market by 2025 — overshadowing the whole of Europe and even the Americas.
+According to a Bain report, the global luxury market shrank by 23 percent last year while China’s share nearly doubled from 11 to 20 percent, putting it on a path to become the world’s biggest market by 2025 — overshadowing the whole of Europe and even the Americas.

-According to China Luxury Report (McKinsey, 2019), the Chinese shopper was responsible for over half the growth in global luxury spending between 2012 and 2018, and is expected to deliver almost two-thirds of the world’s additional spending over the next four years.
-In 2025, Chinese consumers will spend a massive $183 billion on luxury items, 40 per cent of the world’s luxury spending.
+According to China Luxury Report (McKinsey, 2019), the Chinese shopper was responsible for over half the growth in global luxury spending between 2012 and 2018 and is expected to deliver almost two-thirds of the world’s additional spending over the next four years.
+In 2025, Chinese consumers will spend a massive $183 billion on luxury items, 40 percent of the world’s luxury spending.

 China, clearly, is the pivot on which the future of luxury retail hinges.

 Guiding brands away from cultural landmines and into the homes and hearts of the modern Chinese is as much an art as it is science.
-Unless one fully comprehends the subtle nuances of the Chinese way of living — the significance of miànzi, for instance, or the importance of guanxi (the power of relationships, not unlike the Arab concept of wasta) — winning over the affluent but demanding Chinese luxury shopper will remain a tricky proposition.
+Unless one fully comprehends the subtle nuances of the Chinese way of living — the significance of miànzi, for instance, or the importance of guanxi (the power of relationships, not unlike the Arab concept of ‘wasta’) — winning over the affluent but demanding Chinese luxury shopper will remain a tricky proposition.

-We’ve learnt so many things in our decade-and-a-half of existence, but none more important than this: When in China, ignore local knowledge and sensitivities at your own peril.
+We’ve learned so many things in our decade-and-a-half of existence, but none more important than this: When in China, ignore local knowledge and sensitivities at your own peril.
 While a brand’s knowledge in Milan or Paris or London or any of the other global fashion capitals is priceless, if you don’t know what’s cooking in the couture cauldron of Chengdu, then you haven’t arrived in China, so to speak.